 As EasyFits set out to lauch a groundbreaking virtual wardrobe to simplify online shopping, the first critical step was enabling users to create their custom avatars.
 Since the accuracy of the fit relies on users inputting their body measurements, it was essential to both encourage them to provide this vital information.

-I originally joined the project to design screens specifically for the feature customisation section.
-However, after testing, our results showed that the onboarding process was not only confusing but also tedious.
-As a result, we completely redesigned the entire process, ensuring the onboarding remained quick and easy.
+I initally joined the project to design screens specifically for the feature customisation section when creating a digital avatar.
+However, after running some quick user tests, results showed that the onboarding process was not only confusing but also tedious.
+As a result, we decided to approach this as a new project and redesign the entire avatar creation process, ensuring that the onboarding follows a quick and easy flow.

 Before we finalised the process, we conducted pliminary testing both in-person and remotely with various users and our analysis suggested numerous changes before we could proceed.